 4. Active participation in research training courses or seminars offered both as part of the program’s research projects and groups, as well as outside it.
-The student must give at least one lecture at a scientific meeting (mandatory), approved by the thesis advisor.
+The student can make a communication/lecture in a scientific meeting, approved by the thesis advisor.
 The development of the research work presented at a course or seminar will be valued at a total of 25 hours.

 5. Research at leading national and international centers.
 Optional activity.
 This research will be carried out with the approval of the advisor and must be previously authorized by the Doctoral Academic Committee.
 At the end of the research period, a report must be presented to the Doctoral Academic Committee, describing the activities carried out and the results obtained.

 Our Doctoral students have a series of material resources and services available, including the following: